apache/celix/documents/intro/services.md

 ---

 ## Using services

-Services can be used directly form the bundle context using the following C function / C++ methods:
+Services can be used directly using the bundle context C functions or C++ methods:
 - `celix_bundleContext_useServiceWithId`
 - `celix_bundleContext_useService`
 - `celix_bundleContext_useServices`